«Last Updated – May 27, 2022»

 The D-10A first entered service on Stardate 1/9606, the first ships being rapidly sent into the Four Years War, where they proved to be the most powerful and feared ships in the Klingon Imperial Navy.

 The model used a powerful warp engine, but mounted a fairly weak impulse system, the only real shortcoming of the vessel; the main engines allowed the ships to cruise at Warp 6, with emergency speeds as high as Warp 8.
-The weapons system consisted of six individually-mounted KD-6 disruptors and two aft-Artwork by Dana Knutson, 1984mounted KD-3s, giving the cruiser an offensive range capability 80,000 km greater than Federation warships.
+The weapons system consisted of six individually-mounted KD-6 disruptors and two aft-mounted KD-3s, giving the cruiser an offensive range capability 80,000 km greater than Federation warships.